galacticcouncil/hydration-docs/docs/node_setup.md

 ---
 id: node_setup
-title: Set up a validator node
+title: Set up a HydraDX node
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

-This section walks you through the process of setting up and running a HydraDX validator node.
+This section walks you through the process of setting up and running a HydraDX node.

 :::warning